wp-plugins/cleantalk-spam-protect/readme.txt

   Antispam protection for bbPress guests posts.
 Improvement for JetPack comments and PHP API update.

 = 2.58 2014-08-06 =
-  * Added anti spam protection for signups posted via WooCommerce order form.
+  * Added anti-spam protection for signups posted via WooCommerce order form.
-  * Improved anti spam protection for Contact Form 7.
+  * Improved anti-spam protection for Contact Form 7.
-  * Improved anti spam protection for registrations.
+  * Improved anti-spam protection for registrations.
 Now the plugin looking for JavaScript antispam test results not only in POST array, but in COOKIES array too.
 This improvement allows protect signup forms for any untested signups plugins and themes.
   * Updated PHP API.
 No the plugin can resolve sender IP for websites behind proxy servers.
 If the proxy servers uses private IP address.

 = 2.57 2014-07-29 =
-  * Improved anti spam protection for comments.
+  * Improved anti-spam protection for comments.
 The plugin now proccessing website url in the comments form.
   * Fixed sign remove logic for approved comments.
 Previous version doesn't cut sign for comments approved via AJAX call in WordPress backend.
   * Fixed switching to SSL for comments.
 Previous version doesn't use secured connection for comments.